Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 My journey towards the polaron theory has just begun.
 The first stop will be the Landau-Pekar theory that everybody in the community cites.
 It takes some knowledge of electromagnetism to appreciate the model, but unfortunately, I never took a formal class of EM in the school.
 So, another self-learning journey for me.

-## Binding Energy in Electric Displacement Field
+## Polaron Resulting from Binding Effect
 The idea of polaron is that a free electron, attacted by a positively chaged particle, creates a positively charged "hole" around it through Coulombic interactions with nuclei.
 As a reseult, the electron is self-trapped by the potential well induced by itself. **The effect of polaron may be quanlitatively described by comparing the field energy of adding a free electron in a dielectric continuum with that *in vacuo* where the dielectric constant $\varepsilon=1$**.
 Based on this argument, we will derive an expression for the binding energy of an electron to a dielectric medium.

 ### Brief review of electric displacement field